alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 ### Modeling Dependencies

 For example, if a single component is a critical dependency for a particularly high value interaction, its reliability guarantee should be at least as high as the reliability guarantee of the dependent action.
-The team that runs that particular component needs to own and manage its service’s SLO in the same way as the overarching product SLO.
+The team that runs that particular component needs to own and manage its service's SLO in the same way as the overarching product SLO.

 The probability that both services will experience an outage at the same time is so low that two zones should provide 99.9999% availability.
 However, this reasoning assumes that both services are wholly independent, which is almost never the case.
 The two instances of your app will have common dependencies, common failure domains, shared fate, and global control planes—all of which can cause an outage in both systems, no matter how carefully it is designed and managed.
 Unless each of these dependencies and failure patterns is carefully enumerated and accounted for, any such calculations will be deceptive.